The Mists of Avalon (miniseries)

 The Mists of Avalon is a 2001 television miniseries based on the 1983 novel of the same title by Marion Zimmer Bradley.
-Produced by American cable channel TNT, adapted by Gavin Scott, and directed by Uli Edel, the series is a retelling of the Arthurian legend with an emphasis on the perspectives of Morgan le Fay and other women of the tale.
-The first episode was the highest-rated original movie on basic cable in the summer of 2001.
+The series, produced by American cable channel TNT, adapted by Gavin Scott, and directed by Uli Edel, retells the Arthurian legend from the perspectives of Morgan le Fay and other women in the tale.
+The first episode was the highest-rated original film on basic cable in the summer of 2001.

 Plot

 Part I: Igraine and Uther

 The film begins with a battered, dirty, and injured Morgaine riding in a small boat through a misty river.
 Most of the film is a reflection through her eyes, with Morgaine as narrator.